tranma/runestone/futhark/Readme.md

 The style is combinators based (input-oriented).
 The compiler has intrinsics for map, reduce, gather, scatter, etc.

-There is a deep learning library for Futhark here but it doesn't use Futhark's experimental AD support.
+There is a deep learning library for Futhark but it doesn't use Futhark's experimental AD support.
 It does convolutions with im2col/gemm.

 Resources: